• Free shipping on all orders

 Recognized by their “hippopotamus” muzzle, purplish tongue, and wrinkled skin, the Shar-Pei is calm but fierce.
 While they’re more than comfortable with their family and people they know, they’re notoriously wary about strangers and other dogs.
 Their suspicious nature makes them perfect guardians.

 This breed’s wariness around others isn’t the only thing going for them, though.
-The Shar-Pei is also incredibly intelligent and affectionate to their pack mates.
+The Shar-Pei are also incredibly intelligent and affectionate to their pack mates.
 Their name means “sand skin” and is a result of their short but coarse fur.

 As medium-sized dogs, they range from 18 to 20 inches tall and weigh between 40 and 60 pounds.
 Their coat color ranges from black, cream, fawn, lilac, red, and sand.